DOC3-Deep One Class Classification using Contradictions: Reproducibility

 \subsubsection{LeNet Architecture for MVTec experiments}

-For MVTec-AD there have been a few recent works proposing advanced architectures to achieve state-of-the-art performance on this data (Carrara et al., 2020; Huang et al., 2019b).
+For MVTec-AD there have been a few recent works proposing advanced architectures to achieve state-of-the-art performance on this data \cite{carrara2020combining,huang2019attribute}.
 However, the main goal of our experiment is to illustrate the effectiveness of universum over inductive learning for one class problems.
 Hence, we stick to a simple LeNet architecture shown in Fig. \ref{fig_net_arc_mvtec}.

 Finally, for both the above architectures we use bias = False for convolution operations and set $\epsilon = 10^{-4}$, Affine = False for BatchNorm.
 Additionally, we use a leaky ReLU activation after every max-pool operation.